lingyi-owl/jena_workshop/_episodes/52_alpha_diversity.md

 > What do you see from the plot?
 What do the results of each index tell you about the diversity of the microbial community in each sample?
 {: .discussion}

+The observed ASVs and Chao1 measures tell us that the November samples have a higher richness than the Ocotober samples, followed by the December samples.
+The Shannon, Simpson, and derived Hill numbers tell us that the October samples are more even than the November and December samples.
+In almost all months, the 1 μm fraction is more even and richer than the 0.22 μm-1 μm fraction.

 #### Plot alpha diversity using phylogenetic information
 Phylogenetic trees can also be taken into account when measuring diversity.
 Faith's PD (phylogenetic distance) is one such measure and is equal to the sum of the